microsoft/oxa-tools/README.md

 with log files attached.
 Log files have important diagnostic information on what went wrong.
 It is good to delete the resource group from the Azure portal (portal.azure.com) so that you will not use Azure resources.

+## todo:
+ * 100628 more documentation for onebox (fullstack and devstack) deployments like
+   *  more details on the various way of provisioning the OS
+   *  hyperlinks to edx documentation for using fullstack and devstack deployments